DimasDMM/live-timing-strategy/lts-pipeline/README.md

 ### Python code

+> The tests include some functional ones, thus this command requires that it exists an API and a database running.
+These tests also require that the environment variables file is imported.

 We may run the whole test pipeline (unit tests and code style) with the usual command:
 ```sh